MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 .. admonition:: Definitions

-    ``Upstream``: the primary or parent repository, owned by the MetOffice github organisation.
-Only maintainers have write access to this repository.
+    ``Clone``: a local copy of either the upstream or the forked repository.

     ``Fork`` or ``Downstream``: a copy of the upstream repository, owned by the developer.
 This is where development branches are created and worked on.

+    ``Origin``: the default name for the remote source of a cloned repository.

     ``Remote``: the version of either the upstream or the forked repository that is hosted by Github.

-    ``Clone``: a local copy of either the upstream or the forked repository.
+    ``Upstream``: the primary or parent repository, owned by the MetOffice github organisation.
+Only maintainers have write access to this repository.

     Further definitions can be found in the `GitHub Glossary <https://docs.github.com/en/get-started/learning-about-github/github-glossary>`_.